Submit request or call to make an appointment.

-Norton Children’s board-certified and fellowship-trained neurologists and neurosurgeons are the leading providers of stroke care in Louisville, Kentucky and Southern Indiana.
+Norton Children’s board-certified and fellowship-trained neurologists and neurosurgeons are the leading providers of stroke care in children from Louisville, Kentucky, and Southern Indiana.

 Norton Children’s Hospital is the pediatric teaching hospital for the University of Louisville School of Medicine.
-Our physicians have expertise in their fields and are training the next generation of pediatric specialists.
+Our physicians are training the next generation of pediatric specialists.

-We’ll determine the cause of your child’s stroke and create a treatment plan that minimizes risk so your child can get back to being a kid.
+Our specialists will determine the cause of your child’s stroke and create a treatment plan that minimizes risk so your child can get back to being a kid again.

-A stroke is a medical emergency where blood flow to the brain is blocked or there is bleeding on the brain.
+A stroke is a medical emergency in which blood flow to the brain is blocked or there is bleeding on the brain.
 Without blood flow, oxygen cannot get to the brain tissue, and it begins to die.